uzh-bf/gbl-knowledge/content/use-cases/Escape Uzh.md

 title: EscapeUZH - Developing Digital Educational Escape Rooms
 abstract: The development process of a hybrid escape room respectively scavenger hunt, where a captivating plot meets challenging riddles set at the University of Zurich.
 By leveraging this escape room platform, educators can craft their own escape room.
 type: development
-imgSrc: '/images/escape_hero.png'
+imgSrc: "/images/escape_hero.png"
-gallery: ''
+gallery: ""
 resources:
 ---

-## About "The Search for the Instant University Diploma" – A Scavenger Hunt to get to know the University of Zurich
+> The Search for the Instant University Diploma – A Scavenger Hunt to get to know the University of Zurich

 Our digital educational escape room, "The Search for the Instant University Diploma", is an escape room tour set within the University of Zurich.
 This experience is based on a campus-wide scavenger hunt across the UZH City Campus where players take on the role of scholars, following clues left behind in an age-old diary.
 Players traverse historical and symbolic university locations like the Lichthof, and get to know some interesting facts about the UZH while solving unique riddles.